Henry Garnet: Rome

 Garnet did not enter New College; instead, late in 1571, he left Winchester for London.
 There he worked for a legal publisher, Richard Tottell, as a proof-reader and corrector.
-He often dined with Sir John Popham, who as Lord Chief Justice was to preside over the trial of the Gunpowder Plotters, men whose association with Garnet would eventually prove so fateful.
+He often dined with John Popham, who as Lord Chief Justice was to preside over the trial of the Gunpowder Plotters, men whose association with Garnet would eventually prove so fateful.
 Although Garnet professed to Popham an interest in legal studies, in 1575 he sailed for Portugal with Giles Gallop, to enter the Society of Jesus.